BartTh/pancreasread/images/README.md

-This folder contains the images used in the guides presented in this document.
+This folder contains the images used in the guides presented in this repository.